 The neck is fairly long and set atop sloping shoulders.
 The chest is moderately deep and the body is compact.
 The tail is carried gaily when in motion.

 The coat is long, silky and soft and comes in four color combinations: red and white with a partial red mask and ears and red patches on a white body; tricolor (black and white with tan points); ruby (solid red); and black and tan.

 The Cavalier King Charles spaniel is an enchantingly affectionate, playful, intelligent dog that eagerly indulges its guardians with endearing devotion.
 Shyness and aggression, fortunately, are not part of this breed's behavioral milieu.
-These gay little dogs are excellent with children, and their desire to interact with their guardians makes them pleasurable household companions.
+These happy little dogs are excellent with children, and their desire to interact with their guardians makes them pleasurable household companions.